demelin/nematode/README.md

 performance
 --------------
-Following the training regime described in [1], our base-transformer implementation achieves 27.45 BLEU on the WMT 2014 English-to-German task after 148k update steps, which is comparable to the 27.3 BLEU reported in [1] after 100k updates.
+Following the training regime described in [1], our base-transformer implementation achieves 27.45 validation BLEU on the WMT 2014 English-to-German task after 148k update steps.
 We used newstest2014 for validation.

 usage instructions